top of page

 Research Assistant

-In addition to managing her own research projects, Sam has had an underpinning role supporting research in the Taylor lab for over 6 years.
+In addition to managing her own research projects, Sam has had an underpinning role supporting research in the Taylor lab since 2014.
 Her key research interest has been the role of Myc in modulating mitosis and more recently in researching synthetic lethal approaches to target ovarian cancers with Myc overexpression.

 Cam1.jpg